-Transition risks may arise in the transition to an increasingly CO2e-neutral economy.
+Transition risks may occur in connection with the transition to a low-emission economy.
 Such risks may materialise in various ways, for instance in consequence of changes in political measures such as increased taxes on emission, significant changes in technology, or changes in consumer behaviour, where consumers consciously choose not to use climate-impacting products.